 • Don’t throw arrows of blame—it’s not fair.

-Other ways to say: Accusations, blaming others
+Other ways to say: Accusations, blaming others, pointing fingers

 22. Pointed like an arrow

-Example Sentence:
+Example Sentences:

 • Her answer was pointed like an arrow.